 - Synchronous motion of multiple axes

-- Up to 1 kHz trajectory point frequency
+- Complex customizable trajectories with up to 1 kHz trajectory point frequency

-- Scan mode for sub-nm slip-free piezo motion
+- Open-loop scan mode for sub-nm slip-free piezo motion

 - Optional I/O Modules